meltano/meltano-codespace-ready/README.md

 Click on it, right now your project is empty, so let us get started!

-The first step is to init a project by running
+The first step is to init a project by running in the integrated terminal:

+`mkdir meltano_project; cd meltano_project`

-`meltano init .
+`meltano init .`

 ## What's Included